Core Principle

 A stateless service stores no client data between requests.
 Every request contains all information needed to process it.
-This single property unlocks horizontal scaling because any server can handle any request.
-Add 10 more servers, and they immediately start handling traffic.
-No synchronization, no shared memory, no coordination.
+Any server can handle any request, enabling free load balancer routing.

 ✓Stateless services store no client data between requests, allowing any server to handle any request and enabling linear horizontal scaling without coordination overhead